2017 Household Hazardous Waste (HHW) Collections

 Please click here

-for October and November 2016 Household Hazardous Waste Collection Event Schedule and list of acceptable materials.
+for 2017 Household Hazardous Waste Collection Event Schedule and list of acceptable materials.

 Pre-registration is NOT required and the event is free of charge to Watertown residents.
 However, when you attend any one of the MHHP Collection Events you must have an ID or utility bill displaying your Watertown address.

-The HHW Collection Events operate from 9:00 AM - 2:00 PM and is open:
+The HHW Collection Events operate on the following 8 weekend days, from 9:00 AM - 2:00 PM:

 Collect Household Hazardous Waste: